Oriel High School aims to provide high quality outdoor education, by doing so we see young people who:

-Year 7 October Residential
+Year 7 October Team building

 We pride ourself on our provision and range of trips and visits, including residential and foreign activities.
 At Oriel we believe that these activities enhance both the learning and life experience of our students and are important in contextualising the work done in the classroom.